 ILTS Consensus Conference: DCD, Liver Preservation & Machine Perfusion

-The ILTS Consensus Conference 2020 will focus on the newest research and trial results in liver machine perfusion technology and DCD liver transplantation.
+The ILTS Consensus Conference 2020 focussed on the newest research and trial results in liver machine perfusion technology and DCD liver transplantation.

 ILTS 2020 Consensus Conference on DCD, Liver Preservation & Machine Perfusion: